My old pair of aviators broke the other day. (I sat on them for the 10th time and they finally cracked).

 The customer service is great and a part of Gatorz proceeds goes to a charity of your choosing.
 Usually veterans.

 P.S.
 I don’t know about you, but I think these look sick.
 It’s one of my favorite pairs by far when it comes to looks.
-Click here for more pictures.
+Click here to see more pictures and check the price on Amazon.

 Side note: But I wasn’t going to shell out that much cash for them.
 So I ended up going for the #2 pick….